 When you have decided upon a fundraising campaign, finding investors for your business is the name of the game.
 Whether it is to launch a dream with startup funding or progress a passion you are already selling.
 There are many routes to achieving the golden ticket but the main focus is on where to look.
+In this post we will cover how entrepreneurs can find investors for startup funding and also how to find investors for a business both locally and worldwide.

 Many well known investors appear regularly in the news.
 Such as Deborah Meaden, who appeared on Dragon’s Den, and Richard Branson, who founded Virgin Airlines.
 But the more famous they are, the more pizazz your pitch will need, in order to stand out from the rest.
 Previously, 50-60 was the average age for investors, or those earning above £100,000 salaries.
 Nowadays, more and more young people are investing.
 Banks are no longer viewed as a way to increase savings, and the housing market gives much slower returns.
 Millenials are making their mark and do not view investing as old and stuffy anymore.
 The age for starting an investment portfolio is around 28.
 Though with lower salaries, few hold the necessary capital to be the really big backers you will require.

-Can Social Media Find Investors for my Business?
+Using Social Media To Find Investors

 Social Media can sometimes be the best way of getting noticed.
 The more visibility your new venture has, the more credible it will seem to an investor.
 Whilst they are valuable in increasing hype, Facebook, Instagram and Twitter are viewed more as support for your campaign.
 In general, businessmen prefer contact on a more serious level.
 LinkedIn is a valuable tool to find investors online, helping you to connect directly in a more professional environment.

-What about Emailing to Find Investors for my Business?
+Emailing to Find Investors

 Emailing is one of the most powerful ways for you to find investors.
 Email marketing is still held in high regard, though finding the right emails and being noticed in a sea of entrepreneurs is hard work.
 You will need to make your title attention grabbing or risk being missed in the long inbox list.
 And the more famous a financier is, the longer their daily amount of emails!